-With the Group’s efforts to strengthen its development of all kinds of new power projects, funding adequacy will have an increasing impact on the Group’s operations and development.
-The financing market is affected by a number of factors such as the liquidity of the lending market and the economic environment, which in turn may also affect the effectiveness and costs of the Group’s borrowing.
+With the Group’s strengthened efforts in developing all kinds of new power projects, funding adequacy will have an increasing impact on the Group’s operations and development.
+The financing market is affected by a number of factors such as the liquidity of the lending market and the economic environment, which in turn may also affect the effectiveness and costs of the Group’s borrowings.

 At the beginning of each year, the management reports to the Board on the working capital budget for the year and estimates the credit facilities and facilities reserves required for the year to ensure the Group has adequate financial resources to support the continued operation and development of projects in the foreseeable future.
 The management will also review the situation regularly to take contingency measures.

 The cancellation of the coal price and coal-fired power tariff linkage mechanism (煤電價格聯動機制) since January 2020 has promoted the marketization of coal-fired power transactions.
 It is expected that the coal-fired power tariff will be further affected by the market conditions and the supply and demand of coal, as well as the results of negotiation or the competitive bidding between both parties of power supply and demand.